emilia-cichocki/CMOR_438_Fall_2025_Emilia/examples/supervised_learning_examples/random_forest/README.md

 - *Body Mass (g)*: continuous values, measuring body mass in grams
 - *Sex*: categorical data, one of 'Male' or 'Female'

-The random forest classifier attempts to classify sex using sets of the continuous numeric features, while the regression tree attempts to predict the bill length of a sample given additional feature data.
+The random forest classifier attempts to classify sex using sets of the continuous features, while the regression tree attempts to predict the bill length of a sample given additional feature data.
 More information on the particular features selected can be found in each of the associated notebooks.